Shonacw/Conversation_Analysis_Project/README.md

 - Dialog acts?
 Representation of speaker uncertainty?

-*Plotting the Word Embeddings.
+*Plotting the word embeddings*
-    Here the keywords extracted from the given transcript using methods listed in 1) are plotted in word-embedding space using the cc.en.300 FastText pretrained model.
-Right is the zoomed-in version of the above plot...
+    Here the keywords are extracted from the given transcript using methods listed in 1) and are plotted in word-embedding space using the cc.en.300 FastText pretrained model.

   <img src = "Saved_Images/Figure_1.png" width ="700" />
   And a zoomed-in version...
   <img src = "Saved_Images/FastText_WordEmbedding_ZOOMED.png" width ="700" />

-*Plotting of trajectory through topic space
+*Plotting of trajectory through topic space*
     The following example was created by segmenting the transcript into (left image) 20 and (right image) 100 even sections, calculating the position of the nodes using the average of the top 3 keywords used in each section...

    <img src = "Saved_Images/20_Even_Segments_Quiver_Plot_With_3_max_count_NodePosition.png" width ="400" /> <img src = "Saved_Images/100_Even_Segments_Quiver_Plot_With_3_max_count_NodePosition.png" width ="400" />

    The same trajectory plotted in Word2Vec word-embedding space with key nouns labelled.
-Here we have (left image) 20 and (right image) 100 even segments using average of 3 top keyword word-vectors as the node position for each segment.
+Here we have (left image) 20- and (right image) 100-even segments using average of 3 top keyword word-vectors as the node position for each segment.

    <img src = "Saved_Images/20_Even_Segments_Quiver_and_Embeddings_Plot_With_3_max_count_NodePosition.png" width ="400" /> <img src = "Saved_Images/100_Even_Segments_Quiver_and_Embeddings_Plot_With_3_max_count_NodePosition.png" width ="400" />

-*Plotting of trajectory through 3D topic space
+*Plotting of trajectory through 3D topic space*
     20_Even_Segments_3D_Quiver_With_3_max_count_NodePosition.
     <img src = "Saved_Images/20_Even_Segments_3D_Quiver_With_3_max_count_NodePosition.png" width ="400" />